morristech/developer.sketchapp.com/_introduction/bundles.md

 This Plugin is called “Select Shapes”.
 It defines three commands “All”, “Circles”, and “Rectangles”, which will be placed in a “Select Shapes” menu.

 This plugin can be updated by Sketch.
-Sketch will download the file at the location specified by appcastURL and use it to determine if an update is available or not.
+Sketch will download the file at the location specified by `appcast` and use it to determine if an update is available or not.

 Unpacking this file a bit further, here are the supported keys and what they are for: